What are autoimmune diseases?

-There are over 80 diseases that occur as a result of autoimmune responses.
+There are 80-100 diseases that occur as a result of autoimmune responses and researchers suspect at least 40 additional diseases have an autoimmune basis.
 The National Institutes of Health (NIH) estimates that 23.5 million Americans are affected.
 Most autoimmune disorders are rare.
 However, the overall number of cases of autoimmune diseases is rising for unknown reasons.
 Women are disproportionately affected, representing 80% of people with autoimmune diseases.
 Some diseases such as lupus and Hashimoto thyroiditis affect 9-10 women for every man affected.

 The cause of most autoimmune diseases is unknown, but it appears that there is an inherited predisposition in many cases.
 In a few types of autoimmune disease (such as rheumatic fever), a virus or infection with bacteria triggers an immune response and the antibodies or immune cells called T-cells attack normal cells because some part of their structure resembles a part of the infecting microorganism.